lsolbach/overarch-models/README.md

 `docs` folder.
 It can form the basis for a CI/CD pipeline for automated artifact creation.

-The `overarch.sh` script in the root folder only calls Overarch to render views and template based artifacts.
+The `modelling.sh` script in the root folder only calls Overarch to render views and template based artifacts.
 Overarch is started in watch mode and will monitor the model path for changes.
 When changed files are detected, the generation of the artifacts will be triggered.